plantuml-stdlib/C4-PlantUML/LayoutOptions.md

 Without any proof

 * if they are technically possible
-* if they can fullfil all requirements
+* if they can fulfill all requirements
 * if they keep what they promise

 More often these sketches are used by many people as facts and are manifested into their documentations.